descostesn/chromglycomethods/figure1/A/README.md

 ### ChIP-seq and CutnRun

+The pre-processing was performed with the Galaxy workflow []().
+The .ga file can be imported in your own galaxy account.

 Quality control was done with FastQC v0.11.9: `fastqc --outdir $outputfolder --threads $nbcpu --quiet --extract --kmers 7 -f 'fastq' $input.fastq.gz`.

 Adapters and low quality reads were removed with trim-galore v0.4.3: `trim_galore --phred33 --quality 20 --stringency 1 -e 0.1 --length 20 --output_dir ./ $input.fastq.gz`.